-- (1) Employers of civil servants pay a basic rate of 3.2% (2014/2015: 3.22%; 2016: 3,205%) on the gross salaries/gross pensions.
+(1) Employers of civil servants pay a basic rate of 3.22% (2016: 3.205%; 2017: 3.535%) on the gross salaries/gross pensions.
 The contribution base includes the regular payments and special payments, as well.
-For the lower and upper income thresholds see the table above. - (2) Employers of non-civil servant blue-collar workers pay a basic rate of 3.7% (2016: 3.78%) of the gross wage.
-The employers of white-collar workers contribute to the health-insurance budget with 3.83% (2016: 3.78%) of the gross salaries, the employers of agricultural workers with 3.78%.
+For the lower and upper income thresholds see the table above.

+(2) Employers of non-civil servant blue-collar workers pay a basic rate of 3.7% (2016+2017: 3.78%) of the gross wage.
+The employers of white-collar workers contribute to the health-insurance budget with 3.83% (2016+2017: 3.78%) of the gross salaries, the employers of agricultural workers with 3.78%.
 For the lower and upper thresholds see the table above.
 However, if the contribution base is below the lower contribution limit but the sum of minor wages paid by the employer exceeds 1.5 times the lower contribution limit, employers contribute to the health insurance budget with 3.85% of the base.

 For apprenticeships which start after 31.12.2015 a reduced health insurance rate of 1.68% has to be paid.
-For apprenticeships which started before 2016, no contributions are due for apprentices in the first two years (we assume that employees aged 15 and 16 are apprentices in their first two years).
+For apprenticeships which started before 2016, no contributions are due for apprentices in the first two years (we assume that employees aged 15 and 16 are apprentices in their first two years; however in EU-SILC for persons aged 15 no personal income is available).

-We assume that it is always the case that for each employer the sum of "minor wages" of all employees exceeds 1.5 times the lower contribution limit and thus, health insurance contributions of 3.85% are modelled for each employee with "minor employment".
+EUROMOD Notes: We assume that it is always the case that for each employer the sum of "minor wages" of all employees exceeds 1.5 times the lower contribution limit and thus, health insurance contributions of 3.85% are modelled for each employee with "minor employment".

-Employer contributions to pension insurance [tscer_s]
+Employer contributions to pension insurance [tscer s]

-Employers of non-civil-servants pay a pension contribution of 12.55% of the gross wage, irrespective of the occupation (blue-collar, white collar, free lancers).3 For the lower and upper income thresholds see the table above.
+Employers of non-civil-servants pay a pension contribution of 12.55% of the gross wage, irrespective of the occupation (blue-collar, white collar, free lancers).3).
+From 2017 on: In case of deferment of an old-age pension (for women assuming the age-break 60-62 years; for men assuming the age-break 65 to 67 years), the contribution rate is reduced by 50%.
+For the lower and upper income thresholds see the table above.